YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * For Trigger definition reporting operations, $ZTRIGGER("SELECT") and MUPIP TRIGGER -SELECT, return a non-zero exit status when their selection criteria encounter an error in the select.

 * MUPIP TRIGGER -SELECT works even if a multi-line XECUTE string does not terminate with a newline character.
-For more information on multi-line XECUTE strings, refer to the -xecute="\|<<strlit1"\|>> section under Trigger Definition File in the Triggers chapter and the $ZTRIGGER() section in the Functions chapter of the Programmer's Guide.
+For more information on multi-line XECUTE strings, refer to the -xecute="\|<<strlit1"\|>> section under Trigger Definition File in the `Triggers chapter <https://docs.yottadb.com/ProgrammersGuide/triggers.html>`_ and the `$ZTRIGGER() section in the Functions chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/functions.html#ztrigger>`_.

 .. note::
    The output from the MUPIP TRIGGER -SELECT command may not be identical to your trigger definition file.
-This is because GT.M converts some semantically identical syntax into a single internal representation; while -SELECT output may not be identical to the -TRIGGERFILE input, it has the same meaning.
+This is because YottaDB converts some semantically identical syntax into a single internal representation; while -SELECT output may not be identical to the -TRIGGERFILE input, it has the same meaning.
 Additionally, MUPIP TRIGGER -SELECT displays a field called "Cycle" as part of a comment.
 Cycle is the number of trigger definition updates (addition, modification, or deletion) performed on a global node.
 MUPIP TRIGGER treats the deletion of a non-existent trigger as a success; if that is the only operation, or one of a set of successful operations, it returns success 0 to the shell.
 Also, MUPIP TRIGGER returns failure in case of trigger selection using trigger names where the number after the pound-sign (#) starts with a 0 (which is an impossible auto-generated trigger name).

 **-UPGRADE**